steve-oconnor/steve-oconnor.github.io/case-studies/dfe-concerns-casework.md

     <h2><span class="highlight">What I learned</span></h2>

     <p>This was one of the most collaborative, high-pressure projects I’ve worked on.
 The pace of weekly testing and iteration during Alpha sharpened my ability to make quick, clear design decisions based on real feedback.
 In Beta, I saw how important it is to respect — and work with — people’s existing processes when designing change.
-We weren’t just redesigning a tool, but building confidence and trust in a better way of working.</p>
+We weren’t just redesigning a tool, but building confidence and trust in a better way of working.
+It was a reminder that sometimes the real design work happens between the pixels — in how you listen, how you shape conversations, and how you respect the emotional complexity of the service you're supporting.</p>

 </article>